Hospital visiting is taking place in a managed way to keep patients, visitors and staff as safe as possible.

-Currently, one named person can visit each patient per day for one hour, wearing a face covering and observing social distancing.
+Currently, one named person can visit each patient throughout their stay and can see them for one hour each day.
+They must wear a face covering and observing social distancing.
 Visitors must also bring proof of a negative Covid-19 test result, taken no more than 72 hours prior to each visit.
 Visits are booked via our centralised booking system.
+See exceptions below:

 How to book a visit

-- Patients nominate ONE person as their visitor during their stay
+- Patients nominate ONE person as their visitor throughout their stay

 - The team will take your details, including your name, relationship to the patient and a contact number

 - You must show a negative Covid-19 test result that’s no more than 72 hours old on the day of your visit.
 The Bookings team can give you details about how to arrange a test and, if you’re unable to get a community test or use a testing kit, or don’t use email or a mobile phone, can explain other options (see more information below).

 - Commercial visitors: Please ensure you have a booked appointment and have evidence of a recent negative Covid-19 test (within 72 hours).

 If you, or anyone in your household, have a positive Covid-19 test result, you must isolate at home and not visit the hospital.